Compliance Checklist for Classifying FTEs vs Contractors

 5. Marketing Autonomy

-Independent contractors are free to market their services while working for a company.
+Independent contractors are free to market their services to other clients.
 They may be working on multiple projects for different clients at the same time.

 6. Written Contract